econnet/econ/plan.rst

 To own `shares`_ of other companies is possible, but even `public float`_ is in principle nothing else than a direct owner of the `corporation`_.

-- The owners or managers have control over the employees.

-- The owners or managers can maximize profit, the employees cannot.

 The problem leading to inequality is not that `companies are owned`_, but that they are not sharedly owned by those working there, the employees.